 This time of year, tummy aches and stomach bugs seem to run rampant through any group of people where kids are involved!
 This is a prime situation to make full use of the many benefits of slippery elm.

-When someone in my family has a stomach ache or is experiencing any sort of digestive distress (from perhaps eating out or too many sweets at a party), Slippery Elm is by far my favorite herb to use as a soothing tonic.
+When someone in my family has a stomach ache or is experiencing any sort of digestive distress (from perhaps eating out or too many sweets at a party), slippery elm is by far my favorite astringent medicinal herb (besides bitters) to use as a soothing tonic.

 Truthfully, I’ve found that you don’t need anywhere near 28-36 drops per dose.
 I give myself or my family maybe 10-15 drops in an ounce or so of water and that typically works fine the very first time.
 I occasionally need to give another dose a few hours later, but most of the time, one dose works wonders!

 The next time you are at the health food store, pick up a bottle of Slippery Elm tincture that is vetted as sustainably grown and harvested.

 Keep it in your wellness cabinet with your other herbs and whole food supplements.

 Please note that the slippery elm benefits cannot be enjoyed during pregnancy.
 It has the potential to dilate the cervix and/or stimulate uterine contractions.